Matt Cardle: Music and voice

 Cardle is a tenor with a vocal range of around B2-F5.
 Being a fan of heavy metal music from a young age, he had tried to emulate the singing style of his rock heroes such as Kurt Cobain, but found it was damaging his vocal cords.
 After taking advice from the owners of Highbarn, a venue in Essex he'd often played at in the past, he had vocal coaching, which helped increase his range and soften his sound.
 He is known for his falsetto and being able to reach notes typically unusual for a male singer.
 Upon Cardle winning The X Factor he has been involved in what type of music he would like to record, which led to the release of his debut album Letters.
 Cardle co-wrote eleven of the tracks which appeared on the album and a reviewer noted Cardle's "impressive falsetto".

 Influences

-Cardle says he is influenced by everything he has ever listened to, being a fan of a range of music "I love Dave Matthews and Rage Against the Machine are one of my favourite bands, but then again I also love Katy Perry and Lady Gaga, so kind of all sorts really.
+Cardle said he was influenced by everything he has ever listened to, being a fan of a range of music.
+He said, "I love Dave Matthews and Rage Against the Machine are one of my favourite bands, but then again I also love Katy Perry and Lady Gaga, so kind of all sorts really.
 It's a pretty weird mix."
-He cites "Thank U" by Alanis Morissette as the first song he was really inspired by and is a big fan of hers, he has covered this song on tour as well as another of her songs, "Uninvited".
-Other artists Cardle has cited as favourites when he began singing include Michael Jackson, Kurt Cobain, Pearl Jam and Peter Gabriel.
+He cites "Thank U" by Alanis Morissette as the first song he was really inspired by and is a big fan of hers.
+He has covered this song on tour as well as another of her songs, "Uninvited".
+Other artists Cardle cited as favourites when he began singing include Michael Jackson, Kurt Cobain, Pearl Jam and Peter Gabriel.

-While recording his debut album, Letters, Cardle took many different artists as an influence; reviews compared tracks to those by artists such as Snow Patrol, Coldplay as well as Chris Martin.
+While recording his debut album, Letters, Cardle took many different artists as an influence; reviews compared tracks to those by artists such as Snow Patrol and Coldplay, as well as Chris Martin.